-The Candidate Countries the FORMER YUGOSLAV REPUBLIC OF MACEDONIA, MONTENEGRO, SERBIA and ALBANIA, the Country of the Stabilisation and Association Process and Potential Candidate BOSNIA and HERZEGOVINA, as well as UKRAINE and the REPUBLIC OF MOLDOVA align themselves with this statement.
+The Candidate Countries REPUBLIC of NORTH MACEDONIA\, MONTENEGRO\, SERBIA\ and ALBANIA\, the Country of the Stabilisation and Association Process and Potential Candidate BOSNIA and HERZEGOVINA, and the EFTA countries ICELAND and LIECHTENSTEIN, members of the European Economic Area, as well as UKRAINE, REPUBLIC OF MOLDOVA, ARMENIA and GEORGIA align themselves with this statement.

-The Former Yugoslav Republic of Macedonia, Montenegro, Serbia and Albania continue to be part of the Stabilisation and Association Process.
+\ Republic of North Macedonia, Montenegro, Serbia and Albania continue to be part of the Stabilisation and Association Process.